Monument Creek to Havasupai Gardens

 Horn Creek is quite a little oasis, home to a few large trees and many smaller green plants, making it an ideal place for a rest in the shade.
 There is a toilet at Horn Creek, and we seized the opportunity to “take the King’s advice” to use the toilet whenever one is available.

 It took about 50 minutes to hike to the intersection with the Plateau Point Trail.
 We decided to skip the hike to the viewpoint, as we had already had some stellar views of the gorge, and continued to Havasupai Gardens.
 It had been 6 hours and 45 minutes since we left our campsite at Monument Creek.

 Havasupai Gardens was quite a change for us.
 After so little interaction with people, there were people everywhere.
 We set up camp and hung our backpacks to keep them away from the nibbling critters.
 Our campsite came with a picnic table in a covered shelter with an ammo box to store our food.
 Very different from our first two nights on the trail.
 There were actually deer in the campsite.

 We took advantage of a Ranger talk.
 I would recommend always attending a Ranger talk, if possible.
 This evening was about the human noise encroaching on the canyon and about taking the time to enjoy the sounds of the Grand Canyon while hiking.
 The Ranger had earned her Master’s in Music before becoming a Park Ranger and talked about a piano piece by John Cage, known simply as 4:33.
 The piece is one long rest note, so it is a song of silence.
 The message from the Ranger was to take time, in this case 4 minutes, and 33 seconds, to stop, and enjoy the sounds of nature.
-Emily and I did make a point of having a John Cage moment the next day during our hike.
+Micah and I did make a point of having a John Cage moment the next day during our hike.